2.5 Fluorescence Microscopy, FISH, and Chemical Imaging Microscopy

 To render the tissue transparent, the sample is soaked in acrylamide monomers that cross-link with each other and with the protein components of the tissue.
 The lipid components are then dissolved by sodium dodecyl sulfate (SDS) detergent, the same detergent used for gel electrophoresis.
 Once the tissue clears, a final solution treatment removes the SDS and adds a preservative chemical.
 The clarified tissue retains structural proteins as well as DNA.
 A lysozyme treatment then breaks down bacterial cell walls, enabling the entry of DNA-hybridizing probes.
 To detect specific types of bacteria, DePas used an advanced version of FISH called the hybridization chain reaction (HCR).
 In this technique, specific bacteria are detected by hybridization of their RNA with a species-specific DNA probe.
 The hybridization reaction activates multiple fluorophores, magnifying the signal.

 The MiPACT technique reveals the presence of V. cholerae bacteria within the landscape of mouse intestinal villi.
-Hernandez-Gallego used this technique to compare the colonization ability of V. cholerae from populations that were grown as planktonic (Fig. ST 2.2A ) or as biofilm (Fig. ST 2.2B ).
+Hernandez-Gallego used this technique to compare the colonization ability of V. cholerae from populations that were grown as planktonic (Fig. ST 2.2A Icon: Video) or as biofilm (Fig. ST 2.2B Icon: Video).
 After mouse infection, sections of colon are obtained.
 The bacteria are visualized by HCR as yellow, whereas the nuclei of intestinal villi are stained blue with DAPI fluorophore; their surrounding cytoplasm is transparent.
 Individual V. cholerae cells can be counted, revealing that biofilm-grown populations show increased colonization.
 The movies rotate through each section, showing the distribution of the pathogen.
 This technique enables us to study the process of infection in unprecedented detail.

 RESEARCH QUESTION